DataTalksClub/data-engineering-zoomcamp/week_4_analytics_engineering/homework.md

 You should find the views and models for querying in your DWH.

 ### Question 2:
-**What is the distribution between service type filtering by years 2019 and 2020 data** You will need to complete "Visualising the data" videos, either using data studio or metabase.
+**What is the distribution between service type filtering by years 2019 and 2020 data as done in the videos** You will need to complete "Visualising the data" videos, either using data studio or metabase.

 ### Question 3: